Berardius: Population and distribution

 The total population is not known for two of the three species.
 Estimates for Baird's are of the order of 30,000 individuals.
 Nothing is known at all about the population size of the third species of Berardius, first scientifically described in the 2010s.
 Baird's and Arnoux's beaked whales have an allopatric (non-overlapping) antitropical distribution; kurotsuchis are known to live in the North Pacific.

 Arnoux's

+An Arnoux's beaked whale spyhopping to investigate a researcher in Antarctica.

 Arnoux's beaked whales inhabit great tracts of the Southern Ocean.
 Large groups of animals, pods of up to 47 individuals, have been observed off Kemp Land, Antarctica.
 Beachings in New Zealand and Argentina indicate the whale may be relatively common in the Southern Ocean between those countries and Antarctica; sporadic sightings have been recorded in polar waters, such as in McMurdo Sound.
 It has also been spotted close to South Georgia and South Africa, indicating a likely circumpolar distribution.
 The northernmost stranding was at 34 degrees south, indicating the whales inhabit cool and temperate, as well as polar, waters.
 There is no stock report for the Arnoux's beaked whale to date by NOAA.